scp-079/screen/README.md

 ---

-SCP-079 [Hakyll] website using GitLab Pages.
+SCP-079 [Hakyll] website is using GitLab Pages.

 ---